 About This Park

 Located in eastern Pocahontas and Greenbrier counties, Calvin Price State Forest is covered in more than 9,000 acres of mixed hardwoods and pine.
 The forest is named in honor of the late Calvin W. Price, a Marlinton newspaper editor who advocated for the purchase and designation of this area as a state forest.
-Unlike most of the other state forests, Calvin Price is mostly undeveloped, and instead relies on nearby Watoga State Park, one of West Virginia’s largest parks.
-Of the forest’s 9,482 acres, only 93 are developed and maintained for primitive camping and picnicking.
+Uniquely, Calvin Price is mostly undeveloped, and instead relies on nearby Watoga State Park, one of West Virginia’s largest parks, for lodging and other activities.

 Calvin Price State Forest is the newest addition to West Virginia’s park system, having been mostly purchased in 1953 from the New River Lumber Company.
 The forest was heavily logged between 1880 and 1920.
 In the early 1900s, a large tract of timber was harvested by the Maryland Lumber Company.
 After the land was sold by the company in 1922, it was divided into two sections and resold.
 The section north of Laurel Run became part of Watoga State Park.
 The southern tract was purchased by the New River Company and sold to the state in 1953.
 It was dedicated on May 15, 1954.